Pentra-Solutions/docx-documentation/conversions.md

 {/description}
 ```

-?> We recomend using the makdown filter because it includes the html one too so it converts both markdown and HTML.
+?> We recomend using the markdown filter, since it can parse both Markdown and HTML at the same time.